OfficeDev/office-js-docs-pr/docs/reference/manifest/appdomains.md

 # AppDomains element

-Lists any domains in addition to the domain specified in the SourceLocation element that your Office Add-in will use to load pages.
+Lists any domains in addition to the domain specified in the `SourceLocation` element that your Office Add-in will use to load pages.
+It is also be used to list trusted domains from which Office.js API calls can be made from IFrames within the add-in.
 For each additional domain, specify an AppDomain element.

  **Add-in type:** Content, Task pane, Mail